Eric Haase: Minor leagues

 The Cleveland Indians selected Haase out of high school in the seventh round, 218th overall, of the 2011 MLB draft.
 He had previously committed to play college baseball for the Ohio State Buckeyes, but chose to forgo that commitment in favor of accepting the Indians' $580,000 signing bonus.
 Primarily drafted as a catcher, the team was also interested in giving Haase time at third base.
-He began his professional baseball career with the Rookie-level Arizona Fall League (AZL) Indians, batting .300 with two RBIs in four games and 10 at bats.
+He began his professional baseball career with the Rookie-level Arizona Fall League (AZL) Indians, batting .300 with two RBI in four games and 10 at bats.

-Haase spent the bulk of the 2012 season in the Arizona League as well, batting .282 with three home runs and 22 RBIs in 28 games and 109 plate appearances.
+Haase spent the bulk of the 2012 season in the Arizona League as well, batting .282 with three home runs and 22 RBI in 28 games and 109 plate appearances.
 He also appeared in three games with the Low–A Mahoning Valley Scrappers, scoring one hit.
 From there, Haase spent the entire 2013 season with the Single–A Lake County Captains, hitting 14 home runs in 104 games.
 He spent the 2013-14 offseason working on strength training and his defensive abilities, and when he returned to Lake County for the 2014 season, Haase's coaches praised his ability to block balls and call games from behind the plate.

-After starting the 2014 season with Lake County, Haase received a midseason call-up to the Double-A Carolina Mudcats, with whom he hit .185 with four runs, one home run, and six RBIs in 16 games.
+After starting the 2014 season with Lake County, Haase received a midseason call-up to the Double-A Carolina Mudcats, with whom he hit .185 with four runs, one home run, and six RBI in 16 games.
 Haase remained in the Carolina League the following year, as Cleveland changed its Double-A affiliate from the Mudcats to the Lynchburg Hillcats.
 He started the 2015 season there in a slump before hitting a walk-off home run in the 10th inning of a game against the Wilmington Blue Rocks on June 11.
-In 90 games with Lynchburg in 2015, Haase batted .247 with nine home runs and 55 RBIs.
+In 90 games with Lynchburg in 2015, Haase batted .247 with nine home runs and 55 RBI.
 Defensively, he started 87 games at catcher and threw out 31 percent of attempted base stealers.

-Haase spent the 2016 season with the Double–A Akron RubberDucks, hitting 12 home runs and 33 RBIs.
-He split the 2017 season between Akron and the Triple–A Columbus Clippers, combining to hit 27 home runs and 61 RBIs.
+Haase spent the 2016 season with the Double–A Akron RubberDucks, hitting 12 home runs and 33 RBI.
+He split the 2017 season between Akron and the Triple–A Columbus Clippers, combining to hit 27 home runs and 61 RBI.

 On November 6, 2017, the Indians added Haase to their 40-man roster to protect him from the Rule 5 draft.